Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Properties of weak LQG metrics

 \section{Properties of weak LQG metrics}

 Throughout this and the next section, we let $h$ be a whole-plane GFF plus a continuous function (unless specified otherwise), and we let $D_h$ be the metric associated to $h$ by a weak LQG metric $h \mapsto D_h$.
-Our main building blocks for proving properties of $D_h$ are Propositions~\ref{prop-two-set-dist} and~\ref{prop-metric-scaling}, which are proven exactly as in the continuous metric setting:
+Our main building blocks for proving properties of $D_h$ are Propositions~\ref{prop-two-set-dist} and~\ref{prop-metric-scaling}, which are proven exactly as in the continuous metric setting.
+In what follows, we outline the proofs of these propositions in the continuous setting, and we describe how to adapt those proofs to our more general setting.